Table Tennis: Batra, Sharath, Sathiyan look to seal Olympic qualification at Doha tournament

-A total of nine qualification places for the Tokyo Olympics will be up for grabs for India’s table tennis stars when the World Singles Qualification Tournament gets underway at the Ali Bin Hamad Al Attiya Arena in Doha, Qatar between 14-17 March 2021.
+A total of nine qualification places for the Tokyo Olympics will be up for grabs when the World Singles Qualification Tournament gets underway at the Ali Bin Hamad Al Attiya Arena in Doha, Qatar between 14-17 March 2021.

 The quotas for the WSQT were confirmed following the latest update of the 2021 calendar and current planning of pending qualification events.